 - Weight loss

-Talk to your doctors and nurses for advice and support.
+Talk to your healthcare team for advice and support.
 If you are a participant in the Program of All-inclusive Care for the Elderly (PACE)

 , you can work with your coordinated care team

-Taking steps to balance nutritious food with exercise and medication (if prescribed) can help older adults keep blood sugar levels in a healthy range for years to come.
+Taking steps to balance nutritious food with exercise and medication (if prescribed) helps older adults keep blood sugar levels in a healthy range for years to come.